 I have covered this topic before, but am frequently asked about functional resumes by jobseekers, so I figured I’d address them again here.
 I strongly advise against using a functional resume.
+Ever.
 Period.
+No matter what.

 If you are using a functional resume because you were advised to do so — find a better source of employment advice.
 Ask someone who has been trained in current resume writing techniques, because the resume world has drastically changed over the last few years.
-If you are trying to overcome an employment barrier, the hiring manager will see it anyhow, so it is better not to attempt to hide anything.
+If you are trying to overcome an employment barrier, the hiring manager will see it anyhow.
+It is better not to attempt to hide anything.
 While being completely honest, a well trained resume writer has ways to neutralize anything an employer may see as negative.
-You can also explain it simply on your cover letter.
-Explain it simply and let the employer know why it will not be a problem.
+You can also explain it simply on your cover letter and let the employer know why it will not be a problem.
 They just might appreciate your honesty and directness.

 I write for a living and won’t even write a functional resume.
-If a client comes to me requesting a functional resume because they want to change careers or get back to something they enjoyed doing in the past, I show them how we can effectively sell them with the traditional reverse chronological resume.
+If a client comes to me requesting a functional resume because they want to highlight their transferable skills, I show them how we can effectively position them for their next role with a branded reverse chronological resume.
 Still not convinced?
 Give me a call and I’d be glad to discuss it.
 I love talking about and writing resumes.
 My direct line is (860) 658-6480.

 Like this article?
 Please share it with others who may find it useful.

 A Certified Career Transition Coach specializing in overcoming employment barriers, Trish McGrath has been helping people across industries advance their careers since 2009.
-Whether you are looking for a complete career change, competing for your next promotion or trying to identify your best fit career, Trish will make sure that you are prepared for success.
+Whether you are competing for your next promotion, looking for a complete career change or trying to identify your best fit career, Trish will make sure that you are prepared for success.
 An experienced resume expert, job search coach and LinkedIn trainer, she guides her clients through the job search process to make it less overwhelming with quicker results.
-Contact Trish at (860) 658-6480 or email@example.com to see how she can help you build a more satisfying career.
+Contact Trish at email@example.com or (860) 658-6480 to see how she can help you build a more satisfying career.